Jappie3/hyprcursor-phinger/README.md

 ```

 The shell script used in the flake is also provided as a standalone bash script in `phinger-to-hyprcursor.sh`.
 Once compiled, put the Hyprcursor themes under `~/.local/share/icons/` or `~/.icons`.

+Note: some programs (notably, GTK) do not support Wayland server-side cursors yet (see https://wiki.hyprland.org/Hypr-Ecosystem/hyprcursor/#important-notes), which means that this Hyprcursor theme will not work for them.
+To get phinger-cursors to work on those programs, install it in the traditional way as an XCursor theme.